cowdao-grants/cow-fee/README.md

 is located [here](./test/COWFeeModule.t.sol).

 The driver script is located at [`index.ts`](./index.ts).
 All other code is in the [`ts`](./ts) directory.
-It uses [`Ethplorer`](https://ethplorer.io) and [`Blockscout`](https://gnosis.blockscout.com) APIs to determine the different tokens held by the Settlement contract.
+It can use either [`Ethplorer`](https://ethplorer.io), [`Blockscout`](https://gnosis.blockscout.com) APIs or it can directly get the information on-chain using Settlement `Trade` events to determine the different tokens held by the Settlement contract.
 It then filters them on the basis of:

 1. Swap output value, see module setup.